mikechristopher/100daysofcode/_posts/2025-10-13-FEM-Space_Day51.md

   - Review: Asynchronous JavaScript Review
   - Quiz: Asynchronous JavaScript Quiz

-- HTML Module Catchup of new additions
+- HTML Module Catchup of new additions - 14 Steps
-- JavaScript Module Catchup of new additions
+- JavaScript Module Catchup of new additions - 32 Steps

 #### **_What have I been reading?_** :books: